 - Do I need to be certified to be a Mystery Shopper?
 No. It’s not required to be certified to get Mystery Shopping jobs.
 However, if you do opt for certification or training of any sort it will certainly help you in your business.
 Training and certification, as in any industry, shows your commitment and understanding of your responsibilities.

 - How much money can I make as a Mystery Shopper?
 That’s completely up to you and where you live.
 If your nearest town is nearly an hour away, and has only a few stores, you won’t get much work.
 If you only sign on with one company, you won’t get much work.
 The more mystery shopping companies you register with, the more assignment offers you’ll get.
 The more assignments you take, the more money you make.
 If you do a good job in writing up your form, submit it on time, and make your schedulers happy, they’ll consider you for more work.
 I tell people when you’re first starting out, you can expect about $300-$600/month. $300 is doing 15–$20 assignments…which should be very easy to do.
-The most I’ve ever made was around $2500/month, but again, I’ve been shopping for over a decade.
+The most I’ve ever made was around $2500/month, but again, I’ve been shopping for nearly two decades.

 - I saw this job post, is it real?
-Mystery Shopping companies do not advertise on Craigslist, Monster, CareerBuilder, or any other job site.
+Mystery Shopping companies do not advertise on Craigslist, Monster, Indeed, or any other job site.
 They have their own industry-specific message boards where they post assignments.
 Also, Mystery Shopping companies do NOT charge for the joy and privilege of working for them.
 You’re more likely being lured into a scam.

 - I was offered a Mystery Shopping Job for $300 on Craigslist!
 Is it legit?
 No. This is a very common scam.
 Mystery Shops do not pay hundreds or thousands of dollars.
 (Some high-end shops do pay well, but they’re not advertised on Craigslist) Mystery Shopping companies do not pay by Money Order or Cashier’s check.
 They do not require you to get money orders or do wire transfers through Western Union or Walmart to far off foreign lands.
 If you receive a job offer like this, run!
 They’re trying to con you.